 All staff members have a duty to identify and respond to suspected / actual abuse or disclosures of abuse.
-Any member of staff, volunteer or visitor to the school who receives a disclosure or allegation of abuse, or suspects that abuse may have occurred must report it immediately to the designated safeguarding lead (or, in their absence, the deputy designated safeguarding lead).
-Staff should record their concerns/record of disclosure on one of the school's referral forms.
+Any member of staff, volunteer or visitor to the school who receives a disclosure or allegation of abuse, or suspects that abuse may have occurred must report it immediately to the designated safeguarding lead (or, in their absence, the deputy designated safeguarding lead) using the school's procedures.